pascallaliberte/pascallaliberte.me/index.md

 These questions help me stay true, and they help me make good choices.
 I hope they're useful to you too:

 1. **What am I so convinced of?** Any time I feel conflicted, agitated, or that my options are limited, I inspect and identify my [mental models, those invisible lenses through which we distort how we see reality][mentalmodels].
 I make it a habit to put my finger on my mental models, so I drive them and they don't drive me.
 Every time I did this, I was able to solve the right problem, build the right thing, and help people in the way they needed the help.
 And the second question is:
 2. **What will I be celebrating?** Instead of writing lists of things to do, or of things I want to achieve, I write lists of things I'll *have achieved* in a future place in time.
-I call these [will-have-done lists][havedonelists].
+I call these [have-done lists][havedonelists].
 That subtle change of position helps me visualize what's essential, what's central and what to ship first, and also what's a distraction and what to ignore until after that date.
 To write these lists, I use [Taskmator for iOS][taskmator] and [Taskpaper for Mac][taskpaper] with a [custom stylesheet][theme-notes-first].

 Hope they help.